Minnesota Timberwolves failed move to New Orleans: Remaining in Minneapolis

 On June 15, 1994, the National Basketball Association's franchise relocation committee voted unanimously to block the sale of the franchise to Top Rank resulting in the Timberwolves remaining in Minneapolis through at least the 1994–95 season.
 Top Rank's offer was rejected by the league due to questions surrounding their financing plan.
 The $152 million purchase price would have been paid for through $40 million from unknown investors; up to $76.25 million in loans from banks that had yet to make commitments; and $50 million or more from undisclosed sources based on projected revenues from the un-built arena in New Orleans.
 Also, the league filed a lawsuit in U.S. District Court in Minneapolis seeking an injunction against any transfer of the team from Minnesota.
 On June 21, 1994, the league officially denied sale of the franchise to Top Rank resulting in the Timberwolves remaining in Minneapolis.
 On June 28, 1994, Top Rank would file a counter-suit in Louisiana Civil District Court.
 The suit sought to have ownership fulfill their contractual obligation to sell the team to Top Rank.
 The following day, federal district court ruled that the franchise was to remain in Minneapolis through June 15, 1995.

 After over eight months of working to purchase the franchise, local businessman Bill Sexton withdrew his bid to purchase the Timberwolves in August.
 However, Glen Taylor later headed a group to purchase the team with the NBA approving the transaction in October 1994.
 By 1995 Top Rank would enter involuntary bankruptcy and as a result, the NBA rejected their offer securing the franchise in Minneapolis.

-In the years following the attempt to relocate the Timberwolves, the New Orleans Regional Basketball Alliance sought to lure an existing franchise to the city.
-After completion of the New Orleans Arena, the Alliance led efforts to relocate the Vancouver Grizzlies to the city.
-The New Orleans bid ultimately lost out to Memphis, and by early 2002 the city looked to the Charlotte Hornets to potentially relocate to the city.
-The Hornets became a likely candidate to relocate following a failed referendum for a new arena in Charlotte.
-On May 10, 2002, the NBA voted in favor of the relocation of the Hornets to New Orleans marking the return of the NBA to the city since the relocation of the New Orleans Jazz to Salt Lake City in 1979.
-In November 2002, the Timberwolves made their first trip to New Orleans since the failed relocation efforts of the Top Rank group in 1994.
+In the years following the attempt to move the Timberwolves, the New Orleans Regional Basketball Alliance sought to lure an existing franchise to the city.
+After completion of the New Orleans Arena, the Alliance led efforts to move the Vancouver Grizzlies to the city.
+The New Orleans bid ultimately lost to Memphis, and by early 2002 the city was wooing the Charlotte Hornets after a failed referendum for a new arena in Charlotte.
+On May 10, 2002, the NBA voted in favor of the move of the Hornets to New Orleans, returning NBA basketball to the city for the first time since the New Orleans Jazz moved to Salt Lake City in 1979.
+In November 2002, the Timberwolves made their first trip to New Orleans since the failed efforts of the Top Rank group in 1994.